The Real McKenzies: History

+The band released their debut album, "the Real McKenzies" in 1995, a cheeky collection of short punky originals, interspersed among celtic classics, & deeply tongue-in-cheek, punk-infused covers like "My Bonny", "Pliers" (Jimi Hendrix's "Fire"), "Kilt" (Alberto y Lost Trios Paranoias's "Kill"), and "Outta Scotch" (the Pointed Sticks's "Outta Luck").

-Founding member Paul McKenzie has been the only consistent member of the band since its inception.
-The band released its first album, Clash of the Tartans, in 1998.
-McKenzie claims as many as 100 different musicians have performed as members of the band, including piper Alan "Raven" MacLeod, of the pioneering Scottish folk band The Tannahill Weavers and "Bourne and MacLeod".
+Their 1998 follow up Clash of the Tartans popularized Scottish-Canadian punk-rock, with solid singles "Thistle Boy", "Pagan Holiday", "Mainland", "Kings O' Glasgow", & the old celtic classic "Wild Mountain Thyme".
+Frontman Paul McKenzie claims as many as 100 different musicians have performed as members of the band, including (now-deceased) bassist Rich "Rock" Priske (Matthew Good Band, Bif Naked; drummer Glenn "McKruger" Kruger (Bloody Chicletts, the Paperboys, Mudgirl, Carly Rae Jepsen); & piper Alan "Raven" MacLeod, of the pioneering '70s Scottish folk band The Tannahill Weavers, and 90s duo Bourne and MacLeod.
+In 2012, they delved deeper into covering songs from popular Canadian singer-songwriter Stan Rogers with their version of "Barrett's Privateers" appearing on their album Westwinds.

-McKenzie said in 2014 that he "fired all the Americans" in the band and returned to full Canadian lineup.
+McKenzie said in 2014 that he "fired all the Americans" in the band, and returned to a full Canadian lineup.
 Despite that claim, Aspy Luison is from Cambre, Galicia, Spain.

 In September 2014 the band announced they would be recording their next album for Fat Wreck Chords at Motor Studio in San Francisco.
 Michael "Fat Mike" Burkett will be producing the album.

 On April 7, 2015, Fat Wreck Chords released The Real McKenzies' 11th album, Rats in the Burlap.

-Their previous album, Westwinds, was released on March 27, 2012, with Fat Wreck Chords.

-A biography of the band, written by Chris Walter and titled Under the Kilt: The Real McKenzies Exposed, was released in early 2015.
+The band covered Stan Rogers a second time for their 2017 album Two Devils Will Talk with the song "Northwest Passage".

-On March 10, 2022, it was announced on the band's Instagram and TikTok that former War Baby drummer Kirby J. Fisher would become the band's new drummer.
+On March 10, 2022, it was announced that former War Baby drummer Kirby J. Fisher had joined the band.

-Music in commercials

-In the 1990s, the Real McKenzies music was used by InBev to promote Kokanee beer.

-In 2021 The Real McKenzie's song “Chip” was used by Ford in Australia to advertise their new Ford Ranger pickup truck.

-Music in popular culture
+In popular culture

 Their song "Tae the Battle" appeared in the 2008 British-Canadian film Stone of Destiny.

 Their song "Wild Cattieyote" appeared in the 2004 straight-to-video release of Vampires vs. Zombies (also called Carmilla the Lesbian Vampire).

 Their cover of the Turbonegro song "Sailor Man" appeared in the 2003 video game Tony Hawk's Underground and the first volume of the Elementality skateboarding videos.
 Each year, The Real McKenzies version of "Auld Lang Syne" is used as the countdown music on the New Year's Eve edition of Kevin Smith and Ralph Garman's live podcast Hollywood Babble-On.

 Their song "Chip" was used in the TV series Billions in 2018.